-I am an associate editor of ReScience C, a peer reviewed journal promoting reproducible research, and I am the lead organizer of the annual Machine Learning Reproducibility Challenge (V1, V2, V3, V4, V5 ).
+I am also involved in improving and enabling reproducibile research in Machine Learning - I’m the lead organizer of the annual Machine Learning Reproducibility Challenge (V1, V2, V3, V4, V5, V6, v7), and I serve as an associate editor at ReScience C, a peer reviewed journal promoting reproducible research.
 My work has been covered by several news outlets in the past, including Nature, VentureBeat, InfoQ, DailyMail and Hindustan Times.

 PhD in Computer Science (ML & NLP), 2022